• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Free Energy / How to Generate Electricity from Shoe while Walking
+You are here: Home / Inverter Circuits / How to Generate Electricity from Shoe while Walking

 How to Generate Electricity from Shoe while Walking

-In this post we will learn how to generate electricity from our shoe while walking.
+In this post I have explained how to generate electricity from our shoe while walking.
 This electricity can be simultaneously used for charging a cellphone battery.

-In a few of my previous posts we learned how simple machines can be efficiently used for extracting free electricity, you may learn more on this through the following posts:
+In a few of my previous posts I have explained how simple machines can be efficiently used for extracting free electricity, you may learn more on this through the following posts:

 Electricity from a Pendulum